a-laughlin/a-laughlin.github.io/_posts/2025-06-06-replace-developer-productivity-engineering-results-clarity-impact.md

 Companies seem to compensate for that inaccuracy in two ways - expanding the meaning or switching terms.
 Measurement tool companies usually expand the meaning (probably for SEO).
 For example "input to output conversion efficiency" has expanded to ["effectiveness and efficiency ... including:" Code Quality, Speed, Collaboration, Problem-Solving, Adherence to Best Practices](https://linearb.io/blog/developer-productivity).
 Measurement teams switch terms.
 Examples include DORA researchers using [Software Delivery and Operations (SDO)](https://dora.dev/research/2019/dora-report/2019-dora-accelerate-state-of-devops-report.pdf), and platform teams adopting names like [Enablement, Productivity and Happiness, Engineering Productivity/Solutions/Thrive, and Developer Experience/Infrastructure/Platform/Tools](https://newsletter.pragmaticengineer.com/p/measuring-developer-productivity-bae).

-After reflection, I believe that expanding Developer Productivity's meaning creates more harm than good.
-[SPACE](https://queue.acm.org/detail.cfm?id=3454124) covers a limitless swath of engineering performance factors.
-Developer Productivity's expanded definition lumps all of SPACE's factors under its own narrow category of individual efficiency, recursively creating semantic interference and ambiguity.
-Discussions involving "Developer Productivity" may reference standard input-to-output conversion efficiency, other efficiency factors, or even all the factors in SPACE, [DORA](https://dora.dev/research/), and [DevEx](https://queue.acm.org/detail.cfm?id=3595878) combined.
+After reflection, I believe that expanding Developer Productivity beyond the standard definition has been more harmful than helpful.
+[SPACE](https://queue.acm.org/detail.cfm?id=3454124) covers limitless engineering performance factors.
+Expanding Developer Productivity's definition with __any__ of those factors makes it unclear whether __all__ of SPACE falls under Developer Productivity.
+Combine that with the fact that individual productivity (efficiency) is a sub-category of SPACE itself, and the result is recursive ambiguity.
+Discussions involving "Developer Productivity" today may imply zero to many developers, one to many activities, and may reference standard input-to-output conversion efficiency, other efficiency factors, or even all the factors in SPACE, [DORA](https://dora.dev/research/), and [DevEx](https://queue.acm.org/detail.cfm?id=3595878) combined.
 Developer Productivity has expanded to meaninglessness.

-Platform teams can save time, confusion, and misunderstandings by replacing "Developer Productivity" with terms like "Engineering Results" that more accurately describe their optimizations (as many teams above already have).
-Replacement also focuses discussions on more impactful metrics.
+Platform teams can save time, confusion, and misunderstandings by replacing "Developer Productivity" with terms like "Engineering Results" that more accurately describe the result of their optimizations.
+Many teams already have.
+As a bonus effect, it also focuses more impactful metrics.

 ## An Alternate Term